 The Nicaraguan cuisine consists of foods that can be traced back to a large number of different cultures.
-Some dishes are truly Nicaraguan and can be traced back to pre-columbian traditions while other recipes have been brought to the country by European settlers several hundred years ago.
-Among the European influences you will especially find Spanish and German influences.
+Some dishes are truly Nicaraguan and can be traced back to pre-Columbian traditions while other recipes have been brought to the country by European settlers several hundred years ago.
+Among the European influences, you will especially find Spanish and German influences.
 The Spanish brought their food culture with them when they colonized this part if central America.
 Nicaragua later made it very beneficial for Germans to immigrate to Nicaragua.
 They were given free land in the hope that this would vitalize the coffee industry.
-Many Germans were very successful in the country and their food culture influenced the rest of the country.
-A number of stables in the modern Nicaraguan cuisine was brought to the country by Europeans.
-This includes, Yams, Plantain (Platano) and wheat.
+Many Germans were very successful in the country, and their food culture influenced the rest of the country.
+A number of stables in the modern Nicaraguan cuisine were brought to the country by Europeans.
+This includes Yams, Plantain (Platano) and wheat.

-Most modern Nicaraguan cuisine contains ingredients that you can get in your local super market.
-There is a lot of older recipes that contain local wildlife and vegetables but these are not commonly prepared any more.
+Most modern Nicaraguan cuisine contains ingredients that you can get in your local supermarket.
+There is a lot of older recipes that contain local wildlife and vegetables but these are not commonly prepared anymore.
 At least not in the more heavily populated parts of the country.
 People living further out in very rural areas are likely to still complement their diet with any meat they are able to catch.
 This hunting is mostly illegal and you will not be able to find this type of cuisine in any restaurant.
 A notable exception from this is Iguana.
 Iguana is still widely available and eaten.
-This includes both farmed and wild caught Iguana.
+This includes both farmed and wild-caught Iguana.
 Iguana and iguana eggs are rare in restaurants but cooked iguana can be bought at the nightly food market in Masaya.
-Raw iguana are available in markets all over the country.
+Raw iguana is available in markets all over the country.
 Turtle eggs are unfortunately also widely available and (illegally) consumed in beach communities.

 Richer Nicaraguans tend to eat a diet that is a lot more internationally and contains a lot more beef and pork.
-The rice do remain a staple.
-Western food is spreading in the citys and you can now find MacDonalds, Burger King and Pizza Hut in the larger cities.
-This restaurants along with other with international food tends to be very popular.
+The rice does remain a staple.
+Western food is spreading in the cities, and you can now find MacDonalds, Burger King and Pizza Hut in the larger cities.
+This restaurants along with others with international food tend to be very popular.
 This is bound to affect the food culture over time.
 The relatively small part of the population that can afford to eat at these restaurants do however mean that the Cuisine for the average man is unlikely to change anytime soon.
 There are movements among the upper classes that want to preserve the Nicaraguan way and prevent that the more wasteful western habits spread in the country.